Dre Campbell Farm

 Just boil a pot of water and pour it directly over the weeds.

 Sometimes, the simplest method is best.
-Pull weeds out if you want to kill them down to the roots!
+Pull weeds out by the roots to prevent regrowth.

-While hand-pulling weeds may seem like the oldest method, it is highly effective and one of the best methods for killing weeds organically over a small area.
+While hand-pulling weeds may seem like the oldest method, it is highly effective and one of the best ways to kill weeds organically in a small area.

 However, you can make this task easier by wetting the soil.
 Weeds are easier to pull from moist soil.

-You could also hand-pull weeds after it rains or after you have watered the garden.
+You could also hand-pull weeds after it rains or after watering the garden.

 Note: This is our best-known way to get rid of weeds naturally without killing grass.
 Just pluck the weeds out of your lawn by hand!

-Mulching helps block sunlight from reaching weed seeds and reduces their chances of sprouting.
+Mulching helps block sunlight from reaching weed seeds, reducing their chances of sprouting.

 6. Grow Cover Crops